Write and edit source code

 If you do not remember a shortcut for the action you want to use, press Ctrl+Shift+A to find any action by name.

 You can use the same dialog to find classes, files, or symbols.
-For more information, refer to Search for a target by name (Search everywhere).
+For more information, refer to Searching Everywhere.

 Add a new file or a scratch file